Building Meaningful Relationships

 As usual, the teacher read to the class some of the best student work.
 I sat on the edge of my chair, waiting—but my story was not read.
 When he handed back the stories, my heart sank when I saw a big, red F on the top.
 I took my story up to his desk and asked him, “Why?”

 I assured him I hadn’t copied it.
 That experience proved to be a gift.
 I knew I had an ability to write and I set my sails for that direction.
 During two years in the South Pacific, I decided to apply to a school of journalism, since writers like Ernest Hemmingway started as journalists.
 I applied to Northwestern University because Medill School of Journalism was the top rated school, but also because I wanted to experience life in a big, urban area like Chicago.
 Additionally, I wanted to play Big Ten football.

-I’ve been attending Chaffey College, here in Southern California, for four and a half years, and have loved every class I’ve attended.
-I am a renaissance man–I never liked being told I can only do one thing, when my dreams didn’t fit that.
-I am a painter, and a musician, actively selling art, and performing on weekends.
+I’ve been attending Chaffey College here in Southern California for four and a half years and have loved every class I’ve attended.
+I am a renaissance man–I never liked being told I can only do one thing when my dreams didn’t fit that.
+I am a painter and a musician, actively selling art and performing on weekends.
 I study literature, so one day I’ll be teaching that, while I’ve always loved math and physical sciences, such as trigonometry and astronomy.
 My education has allowed me to study all the things I’ve ever wanted.
 I am an avid cinephile, watching a new movie every day.
-I’ve always been interested in movie production, and screenwriting, that and my paired tenacity to do any and all things has made me a movie sponge.
+I’ve always been interested in movie production, and screenwriting, that and my paired tenacity to do any and all things have made me a movie sponge.
 I’ve grown up in Southern California, attended school here in Southern California, however, big moves are on their way, and I simply cannot wait for the change of weather that Oregon has in store for me and my fiance Megan.

 I enjoy teaching Spanish.
 I enjoy teaching online.